Ways to pay for a funeral

 - getting funds released from banks or other financial institutions

 - the person's estate (as outlined in their will)

 - lump sum or short-term bereavement payment from Centrelink (if eligible)

 - assistance from Department of Veterans' Affairs if the person who has died was receiving a DVA pension (if eligible)

-- registered clubs and associations (Rotary, RSL) and trade unions may offer to contribute to the costs of a member's funeral
+- registered clubs and associations (Rotary, RSL) and trade unions may offer to contribute to the costs of a member's funeral.

-If there are no funds to pay for a funeral
+If you cannot pay for a funeral

 If you or the person's estate does not have the money or assets to pay for a funeral, the option for a 'destitute funeral' may be available.

 Depending on the situation, the cost of this basic funeral can be paid by the state government's Area Health Service, who will usually contact next of kin about any funeral arrangements.

 Find out more about what happens when there is no money for a funeral at LawAccess NSW.

 If the person died from a motor vehicle accident